 *Tip: Expand view to play video.

 It is your responsibility to keep up with your progress and grades.
-Many past participants find that using the suggested pacing guides each week kept them on track.
+Many past participants have found that using the suggested pacing guides each week kept them on track.
 Watch the following video to see how you can check your grades and view feedback.

 Viewing Your Progress